hobby-kube/guide/README.md

 ufw reload
 ```

-Before starting Wireguard we need to make sure that ip forwarding is enabled.
+Before starting WireGuard we need to make sure that ip forwarding is enabled.
 Executing `sysctl net.ipv4.ip_forward` should show `net.ipv4.ip_forward = 1`.
 If this is not the case, run the following commands:

 ```sh
 echo "net.ipv4.ip_forward=1" >> /etc/sysctl.conf # enable ip4 forwarding